burghoff/Scientific-Inkscape/README.md

 <li><i>Replace missing fonts</i>: Specifies a backup font for when the desired font is not installed on your machine.</li></ol>

 # The Homogenizer
-The Homogenizer is a utility that can set all fonts, font sizes, and stroke widths in a selection to the same value.
+The Homogenizer is a utility that can set all fonts, font sizes, and stroke widths in a selection to common values.
 It also removes any text or path distortions.
 This is most useful when assembling sub-figures, as it allows you to ensure that the whole figure has a uniform look.
 <p align="center"><img src="https://github.com/burghoff/Academic-Inkscape/blob/main/examples/Homogenizer_portable.svg" alt="drawing" ></img></p>

 # Text Ghoster